stuartellis/stuartellis-site-hugo/content/posts/code-linting.md

 +++

-[Lint checking](https://en.wikipedia.org/wiki/Lint_(software)) is an extremely effective aid for maintaining code, and it is now easy to set up the same quality checking on both your development and continuous integration systems.
+[Lint checking](https://en.wikipedia.org/wiki/Lint_(software)) is an extremely effective aid for maintaining the quality of your code, and it is now easy to set up the same quality checking on both your development and continuous integration systems.

 <!--more-->